Edinburgh New Year's Day 2019 - What's On & Open? - Things to do & Events

 If you're in Edinburgh over Hogmanay and New Year, don't worry, the party doesn't end on 31st December.
-The city's New Year programme has a schedule of events to keep us entertained well beyond Hogmanay itself and into the first few days of the New Year.
+The city's New Year programme has a schedule of events to keep us entertained well beyond Hogmanay itself and into the first few days of New Year 2019.

 Taking a dip ('dook') could be just the thing if you're feeling a little, shall we say, dehydrated from the previous evening, and might be one way to cure a hangover.

-On Monday 1st January, there will be a group of brave souls taking part in the 'Loony Dook', the annual splash in the River Forth.
+On Monday 1st January 2019, there will be a group of brave souls taking part in the 'Loony Dook', the annual splash in the River Forth.
 Now firmly a staple of the New Year celebrations, the event which has been going on for 30 years, sees willing participants plunging themselves into the freezing Firth of Forth and takes place just under the shadow of the world-famous Forth Rail Bridge.
-Unfortunately this year’s event is already sold out.
+Tickets are £12 (with £1 from each ticket bought donated to the RNLI, the charity that saves lives at sea). however be quick as they sell out fast!

 Visitors can join in the grand parade led by pipers through the high street of South Queensferry, a small village just outside Edinburgh.
 There are always plenty of pubs, cafes and restaurants open on New Year's Day and swimmers are encouraged to return to one of the local pubs after their dip for a well-earnt hot soup and toddy.